gdubw/gdub/docs/index.md

 # This project is obsolete.
-Please use 'gng' instead. [gng](https://github.com/gdubw/gng)
+Please use 'gng' instead.
+Visit at [gng](https://github.com/gdubw/gng)

 # What's gdub?
 gdub (`gw` on the command line) is a `gradle` / `gradlew` wrapper.
 Not to be